World-of-Code/code-mode/README.md

 ## CodeMode overview

 CodeMode is a Google Chrome extension that turns any Youtube coding tutorial into an interactive learning platform.
+Activate CodeMode by [installing the extension on the Chrome Web Store](https://chrome.google.com/webstore/detail/code-mode/lojikgkcpdeolbgbfcapfpfhofkocnge).

 ![CodeMode intro gif](public/intro.gif)